Content is loading...

 • sensory differences

-Children have individual strengths and difficulties and the way in which these are presented can vary widely.
-For a diagnosis of autism spectrum disorder (ASD) it is necessary to have significant difficulties in most or all of these areas.
-Some children may have some difficulties in one or more of these areas, but not all of them, and so don’t have a full diagnosis of autism.
-However, understanding your child's difficulties can still be helpful.
+Children have individual strengths and differences, and the way in which these are presented can vary widely.
+For a diagnosis of autism, it is necessary to have significant differences in most or all of these areas.
+Some children may have some differences in one or more of these areas, but not all of them, and so don’t have a full diagnosis of autism.
+However, understanding your child's differences can still be helpful.

-Some children can be diagnosed with an ASD when they are young.
-In some cases this may be from the age of about 2 years old.
-But, not everyone is diagnosed early in life.
-It is common for older children and adults to be diagnosed with an ASD, particularly those children who have fewer problems with speaking and learning.
+Some children can be diagnosed with autism when they are young.
+In some cases, this may be from the age of about 2 years old.
+But not everyone is diagnosed early in life.
+It is common for older children and adults to be diagnosed with autism, particularly those who have fewer problems with speaking and learning.

 What to do if you think your child might have autism